irresponsible/polylens.ex/README.md

 ## Implementation

 The lenses are all polymorphic via the `Lens` protocol_ex.
+If you're familiar with haskell or purescript lenses, these most closely represent 'at' lenses because owing to the dynamic nature of elixir, they may fail.

 ## Installation